-Mauritius is a beautiful island that can be visited not only by the rich and famous at high end luxury resorts.
-This island is well developed and caters to those on all types of budgets.
+Mauritius is a beautiful island not only for the rich and famous at high-end luxury resorts.
+This island is well-developed and caters to those on all types of budgets.
 The best way to save money is to rent a car for the week and bring a tent.
 Instead of paying for rooms, camping is excellent and there are several beaches with facilities for showering.
 Don’t miss out on the excellent local street food, one of our favorites.
 If camping isn’t your thing, stick to some of the budget options for accommodation and use the excellent bus system.

 Check out these other articles on Mauritius:

 Check out these other top posts: